henrymbuguak/building-100-projects-in-100-days/01-hangman/README.md

 # Hangman Game

-This Python program implements a simple version of the classic hangman game.
+This Python program implements a simple version of the [classic hangman game](https://en.wikipedia.org/wiki/Hangman_(game)).
 The user tries to guess a randomly chosen word by suggesting letters within a certain number of attempts.
 For each incorrect guess, a part of a hangman is drawn.
 The game ends when the user either correctly guesses the word or runs out of guesses, resulting in the completion of the hangman drawing.

 The program includes: